A female student in the University library

 Overview

-Portsmouth is the perfect place to study literature.
-Charles Dickens was born here, Sir Arthur Conan Doyle called these streets home, and Rudyard Kipling’s work was inspired by his early years in the city.
-If you're interested in how literature and media influences individuals and societies, from fiction, newspapers and television, to social networks, this degree is ideal.
+Study English and media in a city rich in cultural legacy.
+Charles Dickens was born in Portsmouth, Sir Arthur Conan Doyle called these streets home, and Rudyard Kipling’s work was inspired by his early years in the city.
+If you're interested in how literature and media influences individuals and societies, from fiction, newspapers and television, to social networks, this English and media degree is ideal.

 On this BA (Hons) English Literature and Media Studies degree, you’ll examine classic and contemporary literature along with television and social media, and become an expert in reading, analysing and discussing the written works and media that inspire you.